Zywave/booster/src/_areas/blog/posts/2022-08-release-notes-july-2022-1.md

 <docs-note>This is a breaking change in July's release.</docs-note>

+<docs-spacer size="small"></docs-spacer>

-Utilization statistics showed little to no use of ZUI Pages and most consumers of ZUI Tabs relied on their frameworks to show and hide content.
+Utilization statistics showed little to no use of ZUI Pages `<zui-pages>` and most consumers of ZUI Tabs relied on their frameworks to show and hide content.
 We collaborated with the engineering teams whose web applications were still using ZUI Pages to replace it with another solution, so we can get rid of this under utilized component once and for all.

+<docs-spacer size="small"></docs-spacer>

 If you are still a consumer of ZUI Pages, please replace it!
 We no longer support this component.